xzl01/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: idle GC

+    Set the amount of idle time which must pass before a idle GC is performed.
+Setting ``-I0`` disables the idle GC.

     In the threaded and SMP versions of the RTS (see :ghc-flag:`-threaded`, :ref:`options-linker`), a major GC is automatically performed if the runtime has been idle (no Haskell computation has been running) for a period of time.
-The amount of idle time which must pass before a GC is performed is set by the ``-I ⟨seconds⟩`` option.
-Specifying ``-I0`` disables the idle GC.

     For an interactive application, it is probably a good idea to use the idle GC, because this will allow finalizers to run and